birchill/10ten-ja-reader/README.md

 source files to associating stack traces from error reports.)

 The above builds the package for **Firefox**.
-Use `yarn package:chrome` to build the Chrome package, `yarn package:edge` for Edge, `yarn package:safari` for Safari, or `yarn package:thunderbird` for Thunderbird.
+Use `pnpm package:chrome` to build the Chrome package, `pnpm package:edge` for Edge, `pnpm package:safari` for Safari, or `pnpm package:thunderbird` for Thunderbird.

-**Note:** For versions prior to and including 0.5.5 `yarn install` will try to install `husky` but fail so you will need to run `yarn install --ignore-scripts`.
+**Note:** For versions prior to and including 0.5.5 `pnpm install` will try to install `husky` but fail so you will need to run `pnpm install --ignore-scripts`.

 To build the latest trunk version please see [CONTRIBUTING.md](CONTRIBUTING.md).